BidsmithNYC

 • Procurement method.
 RFQ for two-step qualifications, CSB for low-bid, RFP for scored.

 • Estimate, schedule, M/WBE goal, bonding, insurance.Fill what you know.
-Anything missing renders as "[ORIGINATOR: SUPPLY THIS]" in the generated RFQ so you can fix it later.
+Anything missing renders as "[AGENCY: SUPPLY THIS]" in the generated RFQ so you can fix it later.

 • Drawings & specs.
 Drag and drop PDFs (up to 30 MB each), or paste public Drive / Dropbox / Box / S3 URLs.